 We checked out a couple of bars that we’d found online.
 Nothing seemed to be going on.
 We walked past a Scandinavian discotheque but it was closed and looked like a school.
 We went by a bar that claimed to be doing karaoke on Fridays.
 The only patrons were cats and they weren’t singing or drinking.

 We stumbled across the Mykonos municipal public library.
-A small, stern librarian man was the only person in there.
-He scowled at us, wondering what a couple of jackass tourists were doing in his realm knowing that we couldn’t read a word in there.
+A small, stern librarian was the only person in there.
+He scowled at us, wondering what a couple of jackass tourists were doing in his realm when we couldn’t read a word in there.
 I explained to him that my mother is a librarian so it’s cool.
 We’re cool.
-I don’t know if he understood me but he gave me a half smile and tolerated our being in there.
+He gave me a half smile and went back to his book.

 We hiked back up to the hotel to rest and plan our next move.
-As the hours passed, we struggled to figure out what exactly that next move was.
+As the hours passed, we struggled with what exactly that next move was.
 8 o’clock saw us both reading in bed.

 This was the worst part of the day.
-This reminded me of being back in college and not in a good way.
-That feeling that everyone is out there having a great time but you’re not invited.
+This reminded me of being a freshman in college and the feeling that everyone is out there having a great time but you’re not invited.
 Walking around trying to find a party but with no idea where to look.
 I’m not going to lie, we got a little down.
 We started to ask ourselves why we had come to this island in the first place.
 We’re not crazy boys!
 People kept walking past our window laughing and carrying on.
 Joe yanked the blinds shut.

 “I’m not going to be seen reading in bed in Mykonos.
 It’s embarrassing.”